christophershultz/research/spatialAg/notes.md

-This paper was originally written with Dr. D'Souza and Dr. Lacombe.
+This paper was originally written with Dr. Gerard D'Souza and Dr. Donald Lacombe.
 Make sure to include them as authors.

 # Data Overview
 We need to pull county-level data from nass quick stats 2.0 for the following items: